jj09/jj09.github.io/_drafts/skeptics-guide-to-universe-contepts-summary.md

 <h2>Summary</h2>

+Remember to be skeptical about this book and ideas presented in it!

-<a href="https://twitter.com/elonmusk/status/1472649556965969925">Elon's tweet</a> showing 50 biases to be aware of is a good supplement for this book:
+I found out about this book from Elon Musk's tweet.
+In his other tweet he shared <a href="https://twitter.com/elonmusk/status/1472649556965969925">awesome infographic</a> showing 50 biases to be aware of.
+It is a good supplement for this book:

 <img src="{{ site.baseurl }}/assets/2022/50-cognitive-biases.png" alt="50 cognitive biases to be aware of" />

-Remember to be skeptical about this book and ideas presented in it as well!